-Dr. Gary White holds a training session at the beginning of the semester.
+Mr. Ben King typically holds a training session at the beginning of the semester.
 Attendance at this meeting is mandatory and you will be notified of the date of this meeting.
 This session will include information on safety and emergency procedures.

 To retain your assistantship, you must remain a full-time graduate student (registered for 6 graduate hours/min) and maintain a "B" average (3.00 GPA).
-In addition graduate assistants are evaluated at the end of every semester and you must maintain a satisfactory rating to be retained.
+Consider a "B-" to be a failing grade.
+In addition, graduate assistants are evaluated at the end of every semester and you must maintain a satisfactory rating.
 If you quit the program during a semester, you are required to pay back the cash value of the assistantship for the entire semester!
+(Note: this is a graduate school policy, not that of the Chemistry Department).
+You must register for your courses by Jan 1st prior to the Spring semester and by Aug 1st prior to the fall semester to ensure proper assignment of classes for you to teach.

 There is considerable paperwork that is associated with the granting of your assistantship.
 This includes the completion of a W-4 form in the chemistry office.
-This form must be completed before the start of your first semester.
+This form must be completed before the assistantship begins.
 For international students there are even more forms to fill out.
 You should consult with the chemistry office in advance of the start of the semester to ensure that your paperwork is complete so that you will receive your paychecks on time.

 The duties for the summer session may differ from those for fall and spring semesters.
-For example, if you have selected a research adviser (before your second semester starts) and he/she is available to work with you during the summer, you may be assigned duties of assisting your advisor for 20 hours a week in their research.
+For example, if you have selected a research advisor (before your second semester starts) and he/she is available to work with you during the summer, you may be assigned duties of assisting your advisor for 20 hours a week in their research.
 Some professors are not available during summers for advising research.
 If your research professor is unavailable during the summer, or you have not yet selected a research advisor, you may expect to be assigned other duties in the department during the summer.